Updated 13/09/2024

 Do neutered cats spray?

-A neutered feline can still spray but is much less likely to.
+A neutered feline can still spray, although it tends to be less simply for territorial reasons.
 Intact male cats will have a lot more testosterone pumping through their paws and bodies, so there’s a higher chance they’ll feel more protective of their territory.
 Similarly, female cats spray if they feel their territory is threatened too, particularly when they’re in heat - their land their rules, and no other girl cats allowed!

 How to stop a cat from spraying

-While neutering and spaying won’t cause a cat to suddenly stop spraying, it’ll definitely reduce the chances of them doing it, especially in male cats.
+While neutering and spaying won’t cause a cat to suddenly stop spraying, it may reduce the chances of them doing it, especially in male cats.
 It’s normal for most vets to advise pet parents to have their kitties ‘tie the knot’ (if you know what we mean) for a whole host of other medical reasons.
 But, of course, it’s completely up to the cat carer.
+It’s also important to make sure you have enough litter boxes in the home (the general recommendation is to have one more litter box than cats) and that they are kept regularly cleaned.

 Whatever you decide to do neutering-wise, it’s important to identify what could be causing a cat to start urine marking.
 Has something recently changed in the home?
 Did a new pet move in?
 Or did you try out some feng shui in a room?
 Has your cat been experiencing some turf wars with the neighborhood cats?